 Robust Functional Localization

-Use a grid placed over the motor region to simply move the TMS coil from one grid location to the other.
-In addition to TMS pulse location and coil direction, additional information such as motor output percentage, amplitude,latency, etc. are saved for further analysis.
+Use a grid placed over the motor region to simply move the TMS coil from one grid location to another.
+In addition to TMS pulse location and coil direction, additional information such as motor output percentage, amplitude, latency, etc. are saved for further analysis.

 Explore how TMS Motor Mapping Works